danishdynamic/mlmodel/README.md

-# Energy Compsution Predicitive Model
+# Energy Consumption Predicitive Model

 machine learning model using ltsm and rnn for the prediction.